vsce-toolroom/vscode-textmate-languageservice/README.md

 <p align="center"><img src="https://github.com/vsce-toolroom/vscode-textmate-languageservice/raw/v3.0.1/assets/demo-outline.png" height="320"/></p>

+To use the API methods and tokenization / outline services, you only need a Textmate grammar.
+This can be from your extension or one of VS Code's built-in languages.

-In order to generate language providers from this module, the Textmate grammar must include the following features:
+In order to properly generate full-blown language providers from this module, the Textmate grammar must also include the following features:

 - meta declaration scopes for block level declarations
 - variable assignment scopes differentiated between `multiple` and `single`